 Politicians, the public, think-tanks, journalists and academics alike have increasingly focused in recent times on how parliaments and legislatures work and how to make them work better in terms of policy-making, representation, scrutiny and accountability.
 Yet, despite this focus, the evidence base for making judgments about the effectiveness of parliaments and legislatures is arguably not as extensive as it could be, perhaps partly because of methodological difficulties in assessing the influence, impact and power of these institutions.

-We welcome new blog posts on parliaments or legislatures, addressing topical issues or sharing new research.
+We publish blogs on parliaments or legislatures each week, and always welcome new posts addressing topical issues or sharing new research.
+We also welcome blog posts or ideas from practitioners working within a parliament or legislature (for example, the inside look at the House of Lords Library by Matthew Purvis).
 Our blog includes posts on legislatures from across the globe, at national, sub-national and supra-national levels of governance.
 Have an idea for a blog?
-Contact us at firstname.lastname@example.org
+Contact us at email@example.com

 We also publish overviews of national parliaments.
 Check out our current list, and contact us if you would like to contribute.